Women Forward: Pennsylvania, Delaware lawmakers are making history

 McClinton's hope is that the road she is paving allows diversity to continue to thrive in government.

 "It won't be as tough for the next woman.
-I had to go through a lot of challenges that another woman hasn't faced because I'm the first," she sid.
+I had to go through a lot of challenges that another woman hasn't faced because I'm the first," she said.

 McBride agreed.

-"My hope in ten years is that diversity in public office is no longer newsworthy; that it's a given," she said.
+"My hope in 10 years is that diversity in public office is no longer newsworthy; that it's a given," she said.